 Erdoğan may have won the referendum, and may survive the challenge to the result in court, but his domestic and external problems can be expected to increase.
 His autocratic operating style, his refusal to countenance opposition and his societally divisive strategies adopted in order to consolidate personal power do not bode well for Turkey, especially if he remains in power for another ten years, which was the chief objective of the referendum.
 In the end, it may turn out to be a Pyrrhic victory for Turkey’s president.

 Mohammed Ayoob is Senior Fellow, Center for Global Policy, and University Distinguished Professor Emeritus of International Relations, Michigan State University.
-This article was originally published in the National Interest on April 17, 2017.
+The views expressed are his own.
+Originally published in the National Interest on 17 April 2017.

 Also Posted in: